For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 • Unique and different from passwords used for other services (e.g., personal banking or email);

-• Changed at the regularly scheduled time interval as defined in this policy or upon suspicion or confirmation of compromise;
+• Changed at the regularly scheduled time interval as defined in this policy, if applicable, or immediately upon suspicion or confirmation of compromise;

-• Not based on anything somebody else could easily guess or obtain using person-related information (e.g., names, CWID, telephone numbers, dates of birth, etc.);
+• Not based on anything somebody could easily guess or obtain using person-related information (e.g., names, CWID, telephone numbers, dates of birth, hometown, other publicly available information, etc.);

-• Not reused for at least six (6) generations; and,
+• Not reused for at least three (3) years; and

 • Significantly dissimilar to any previous passwords.